Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Analysis: Prompts and Ideal Distributions

 \subsection{Case 2: Observed Outcome}

 A different situation is when we consider possible responses that refer to different outcomes.
 For simplicity, we assume that $\woutput$ is the only way to express $\outputs$.
 We also assume that $\winput$ contains, possibly implicitly, an instruction $\instruct(\inputs)$ for the agent.
+How does the probability $\plm(\woutput \mid \winput)$ relate to $\pe(\outputs \mid \inputs)$?
+The relationship depends on the difference between the agent's belief and its intention.